 Lost quickly became one of TV’s most talked about series following its premiere in 2004 and needed quite the cast to carry the immense story the series would tell over six seasons.
-With eight actors and actresses cast as leading characters it took a lot of talent to balance screen time and of course there was the addition of many recurring characters along the way.
+With eight actors and actresses cast as leading characters it took a lot of talent to balance screen time, and of course, there was the addition of many recurring characters along the way.
 The show intrigued fans and had them hooked, and while the cast was powerful and made for an amazing ensemble, there were a few that definitely could have been stronger.

 6. 13 Reasons Why

-13 Reasons Why is a hard series to pin-point in terms of genre because, while it could be considered a teen series due to its central characters and story all being based around teenagers and high school, but it is so much more than.
+13 Reasons Why is a hard series to pinpoint in terms of genre because, while it could be considered a teen series due to its central characters and story all being based around teenagers and high school, but it is so much more than.
 The Netflix original series gives a powerful and emotional look at bullying, rape and suicide, making it one of the best dramas on TV, and the reason it is resonating so much with audiences of all ages is because of the incredible cast performances.
 Finding out that the role of Hannah Baker was Katherine Langford’s first major acting credit is astounding given her unbelievable performance, but what makes it even more amazing is that there is no weak link in the cast.
 From Christian Navarro as Tony to Dylan Minnette as Clay as well as Kate Walsh as Olivia Baker, each member of the cast is equally as strong and plays a key part in making the series as impactful as it is.
 The only reason it is at number six is because it may not be considered a drama over a teen series to some.

 As “America’s favorite television show” it isn’t shouldn’t be surprising to find NCIS so high on this list.
-With 15 guaranteed seasons, its success cannot be questioned and that is because fans can’t get enough of the nearly perfect cast.
+With 15 seasons under its belt, its success cannot be questioned and that is because fans can’t get enough of the nearly perfect cast.
 Mark Harmon as NCIS Supervisory Special Agent Leroy Jethro Gibbs alone is enough to keep fans coming back but the talented cast around him is what makes it one of the best ensembles including Pauley Perrette, David McCallum and Sean Murray.
 The cast is only nearly perfect, however, because of the recent exits of two major stars: Cote de Pablo as Ziva David and Michael Weatherly Anthony DiNozzo.
 Fans know the two played a huge part in making the cast and the show what it is, and they can never be replaced.

 4. Desperate Housewives